Eppo-exp/eppo-docs/docs/sdks/server-sdks/java.md

 - `subjectKey` - The entity ID that is being experimented on, typically represented by a uuid.
 - `flagKey` - This key is available on the detail page for both flags and experiments.
 Can also be an experiment key.
-- `defaultVariation` - The variation that will be returned if no allocation matches the subject, if the flag is not enabled, if `getStringAssignment` is invoked before the SDK has finished initializing, or if the SDK was not able to retrieve the flag configuration.
+- `defaultValue` - The value that will be returned if no allocation matches the subject, if the flag is not enabled, if `getStringAssignment` is invoked before the SDK has finished initializing, or if the SDK was not able to retrieve the flag configuration.
 Its type must match the `get<Type>Assignment` call.
 - `subjectAttributes` - An optional map of metadata about the subject used for targeting.
 If you create rules based on attributes on a flag/experiment, those attributes should be passed in on every assignment call.